 The people of Cork are very proud of their city and celebrate it by nurturing culture and the arts.
 The city is known for its homegrown music, film, theatre and thriving art scene.

-Cork has always been a major centre for the arts in Ireland but, since its designation as European City of Culture in 2005, the city has upped its game significantly.
+Cork has always been a major centre for the arts in Ireland and has been awarded the European City of Culture.
 The calendar of major Festivals hosted in Cork throughout the year caters for all tastes, with events in performance and visual arts, choral singing, comedy, film, folk music, jazz, literature, writing, and traditional music, to name but a few.

 - Food Fairs